alien4cloud/csar-public-library/org/ystia/README.rst

 Ystia CSAR library overview
 ===========================

-.. **Ystia CSAR libray** provides a packaged solution to create easily Big Data application clusters on demand.
-..
-Deployment of Big Data applications can be done on a public Cloud (such as Amazon),
-.. or on a private cloud (such as OpenStack), on Bare-Metal or on HPC.
-..
-..
-Big Data applications targeted by Ystia are:
-..
-.. - mainly **Hadoop** applications based on MapR_, Hortonworks_ or Cloudera_.
-.. - and **Log Analysis** applications based on Elastic_ components.
-..
-..
-In addition, Ystia CSAR libray provides useful components such as:
-..
-.. - **SQL** and **Not Only SQL** database servers (MySQL_, MongoDB_, PostgreSQL_),
-.. - message brokers (Kafka_),
-.. - data science development environments (RStudio_, Jupyter_)
-.. - and other technical components such as **Java**, **Consul** (Consensus Systems), allowing detailed application
-..   architectures to be designed.
-..
-..
-The components are connected together in application topologies.
-..
-To simplify topology creation, Ystia provides **topology templates** that can be extended by your applications.
-..

-**Ystia CSAR libray** provides a packaged solution to create easily Big Data application clusters on demand.
+**Ystia CSAR libray** provides TOSCA Components and Topology templates to easily create Big Data application clusters on demand.
 Deployment of Big Data applications can be done on a public Cloud (such as Amazon), or on a private cloud (such as OpenStack), on Bare-Metal or on HPC.

-Big Data applications targeted by Ystia are:
+The TOSCA Components and Topology template currently contained in this repository can be used to construct different application categories :

-- **Log Analysis** applications based on Elastic_ components.
+- **Log Analysis** applications based on Elastic_ components and on the Kafka_ message broker

-- message brokers (Kafka_, Nifi_),
+- Applications using **SQL** and **Not Only SQL** database servers (MySQL_, MongoDB_),

+- Stream processing development and execution environment based on Flink_

-- data science development environments (RStudio_, Jupyter_)
+- Data science development and execution environments (RStudio_, Jupyter_)

-- and other technical components such as **Java**, **Consul** (Consensus Systems), allowing detailed application architectures to be designed.
+- Moreover, technical components such as Java_ and Consul_ (Consensus Systems), allow detailed application architectures to be designed.

 The components are connected together in application topologies.
 To simplify topology creation, Ystia provides **topology templates** that can be extended by your applications.

 .. _Cloudera: https://www.cloudera.com/
 .. _Consul: https://www.consul.io/